James Scullin: Death and funeral

-Scullin was frequently bedridden in these last 18 months, and unable to attend many gatherings.
-His condition deteriorated further after retirement, suffering cardio-renal failure in 1951 and becoming almost permanently bedridden and under the care of his wife.
+Scullin was frequently bedridden in his last 18 months, and was unable to attend many gatherings.
+His condition deteriorated further after retirement.
+He suffered cardio-renal failure in 1951 and became almost permanently bedridden, under the care of his wife.

-Scullin died in his sleep on 28 January 1953 in Hawthorn, Melbourne from complications arising from pulmonary edema.
-He was accorded a state funeral in St Patrick's Cathedral, Melbourne with a Requiem Mass presided over by Archbishop Daniel Mannix.
+Scullin died in his sleep on 28 January 1953, in Hawthorn, Melbourne, from complications arising from pulmonary edema.
+He was accorded a state funeral in St Patrick's Cathedral, Melbourne, with the Requiem Mass presided over by Archbishop Daniel Mannix.
 He was buried in the Catholic section of Melbourne General Cemetery.
 Over his grave the federal Labor executive and the ACTU erected a monument on behalf of the Labor movement of Australia.
 The inscription reads: "Justice and humanity demand interference whenever the weak are being crushed by the strong."
 Scullin's wife, Sarah, was interred with him in 1962.
 Labor stalwarts Arthur Calwell, Esmond Kiernan, Herbert Cremean and Edward Grayndler are all buried adjacent to the Scullin plot.

 Legacy

-Scullin had defended his record in government throughout his later career, and took pride in having been Prime Minister in times which might have broken a lesser figure.
+Scullin had defended his record in government throughout his later career, and took pride in having been prime minister in times which might have broken a lesser figure.
 However he lived long enough to see many of his economic ideas vindicated by history, particularly inflationary financing, which was quite radical by the standards of his times but an accepted pillar of Keynesian economics adopted by Australia and most other Western governments in the late 1930s and 1940s.
 Indeed, John Maynard Keynes himself would state of Scullin's Premier's Plan which caused him so much woe and electoral unpopularity that it "saved the economic structure of Australia".
 The Economist admitted after the 1931 election that Scullin "had already done much to place Australia on the high road to recovery".

 Several measures which had been proposed and defeated by the UAP opposition (particularly on gold shipments for loan repayments) were subsequently reintroduced and passed by the UAP once in government, giving Scullin some satisfaction.
 Furthermore, Scullin consoled himself with the fact that the Depression destroyed most of the political careers of those who occupied government through it – only one Australian premier won re-election from 1927 to 1935, and Scullin's foreign contemporaries Herbert Hoover (in the United States of America), Ramsay MacDonald (United Kingdom), Richard Bennett (Canada) and George Forbes (New Zealand) all suffered similarly devastating elections in the wake of the depression.
 In 1951, 114 manufacturers in Melbourne donated to a fund for Scullin's retirement.
 Having not forgotten his advocacy of tariffs during their height of unpopularity in the depression, several companies went as far to state that Scullin's efforts had "commenced a new era in the secondary industry field in Australia" and that the success of Australia's wartime industry was due to Scullin's protection of industry during its most vulnerable period a decade earlier.